netsquare/BrowserBruter/README.md

 **Handcrafted in India 🇮🇳**

+#### Please refer to this for Proof of Concept of our claims - https://net-square.com/browserbruter/WhyWeNeedBrowserBruter/

-## Please refer official documentation for installation and usage, It is highly recommended.
-You can find the official documentation [here](https://net-square.com/browserbruter/).
+#### Please refer official documentation for installation and usage, It is highly recommended.
+You can find the official documentation - https://net-square.com/browserbruter/

 ## Table of Contents